cmsc330fall24/fall2024/projects/project4.md

 ## Part A2: Parsing MicroCaml Expressions

 In this part, you will implement `parse_expr`, which takes a stream of tokens and outputs as AST for the input expression of type `expr`.
-Put all of your parser code in [parser.ml](./src/parser.ml) in accordance with the signature found in [parser.mli](./src/parser.mli).
+Put all of your parser code in `parser.ml` in accordance with the signature found in `parser.mli`.

 We present a quick overview of `parse_expr` first, then the definition of AST types it should return, and finally the grammar it should parse.